-8 Unique Investments You've Never Heard of - Until Now
+9 Unique Investments You've Never Heard of - Until Now

 As you can see, there are several unique investments available.
 They may be hard to find, but they are out there.

-If you're looking for an investment that is non correlated to the stock and bond markets, is more stable, and has a competitive expected return, one of these may fit your need.
+If you're looking for an investment that is noncorrelated to the stock and bond markets, is more stable, and has a competitive expected return, one of these may fit your need.
 As with any investment, be sure it meets your overall investment strategy and goals.
 If it doesn't, it may hurt more than help.

-Additionally, most of the five unique investments are not liquid.
+Additionally, most of the theses unique investments are not liquid.
 That means you cannot quickly get your money out of them.
 You should always consider these types of investments to be long term in nature.

 We hope you found the information on the five unique investments we introduced here to be helpful.
 If they fit into your overall investment strategy, we think they are worthy of your consideration.